cRYP70n-13/cub3d/README.md

 ## **This is Tomorrow's and after Tomorrow's TODOs**

-- [ ] Parsing the MAP and start using the config data to do all the shit
+- [x] Parsing the MAP and start using the config data to do all the shit
-- [ ] Handling All the errors
+- [ ] Handling All the errors (Not quit yet !!)

  ---